 Consume post-workout to kickstart the muscle rebuilding process.

 Add a supplement or two to your gym nutrition diet plan such as creatine or glutamine to help workout recovery even further.

 Meal 5: Dinner (6 p.m.)
-Chicken Breast, Steamed Rice & Vegetables
+Chicken Breast, Steamed Rice and Vegetables

-Repair your muscles you just worked on with some healthy lean meat & veggies.
+Repair your muscles you just worked on with some healthy lean meat and veggies.

-In this example chicken breast with steamed rice and broccoli.
+In this example, we consume chicken breast with steamed rice and broccoli.
 Remember all vegetables are healthy so eat your favorites.